sulaimanh/ChewCrew/README.md

 Each user can upload a profile image.
 Every event the user is a part of will be presented on this page for easy access

-## Crews
-On this page, every crew the user is a part of is presented on the screen.
-Users can also search through the search bar for a specific crew.

-### Crew Functionality

 ## Create a Crew
 Every user can create a Crew.
 They can set a Crew name, upload a Crew profile image, and set a description.
 Each Crew is viewable to everyone.
 However, the option of creating a private crew will be available in the near future.

+## Crews
+On this page, every crew the user is a part of is presented on the screen.
+Users can also search through the search bar for a specific crew.

+### Crew Functionality
+- The creator of the crew is able of posting updates for all the users to see.
+- Only the creator of the crew is able to create an event.
+- Each user is capable of joining or leaving a crew.
+- When a user joins a crew, they will then be able to see all of the events of that specific crew.
+- For each event, a user can join or leave an event.
+A user can also submit a dish they would like to bring to an event

 ## Join a Crew
 Every Crew is public by default and is viewable by all users.
 However, the option of creating a private crew will be available in the near future.
 On this page, a user can search for and join a Crew.